 You can build your own 11” pizza or pick one of their signature pies.
-The pizzas are made from fresh ingredients and there is no shortage of toppings available to choose from.
+The pizzas are made from fresh ingredients, and there is no shortage of toppings to choose from.

 What’s amazing at Blaze is the speed at which your pizza is made.
 Your pizza will be ready in 3 minutes!
 The perfect choice if a day walking around Disney Springs has made you starving.

 If you still have room after the pizza, try one of their tasty desserts, like their s’mores pie or chocolate chip cookie sprinkled with sea salt.